Qiang people: Lifestyle

+Sheep are considered particularly sacred in Qiang culture, as they are the source of much of a village's livelihood.
+As such, wool is the primary material of which clothing is made.
+Both the menfolk and womenfolk wear gowns made of gunny cloth, cotton, and silk with sleeveless wool jackets.
+White is particularly sacred as a color among the Qiang.
+Due to the harsh climate of their lands, the Qiang have developed clothing to adapt to it.
+A common dress is the "Yangpi Gua" (a kind of sleeveless jacket made of sheepskin or goatskin), and bind puttees to protect against the cold weather.
+Additionally, they are known to wear the "Tou Pa" (cloth head coverings) around head, waistband, tie an apron around one's waist, and wear "Yunyun Shoe" (a sharp-pointed and embroidered shoes with typical Qiang characteristics).
+The dress, especially, women's dress, is trimmed with lace and their collars are decorated with silver ornaments.

-Millet, highland barley, potatoes, winter wheat and buckwheat serve as the staple food of the Qiang.
-Consumption of wine and smoking of orchid leaves are also popular among the Qiangs.
+Millet, highland barley, potatoes, winter wheat, and buckwheat serve as the staple food of the Qiang.
+Consumption of wine and smoking of orchid leaves are also popular among the Qiang.

-The Qiang live in granite stone houses generally consisting of two to three stories.
-The first floor is meant for keeping livestock and poultry, while the second floor is meant for the living quarters, and the third floor for grain storage.
-If the third floor does not exist, the grains will be kept on the first or second floor instead.

 Skilled in construction of roads and bamboo bridges, the Qiang can build them on the rockiest cliffs and swiftest rivers.
 Using only wooden boards and piers, these bridges can stretch up to 100 meters.
 Others who are excellent masons are good at digging wells.
 Especially during poor farming seasons, they will visit neighboring places to do chiseling and digging.

 Embroidery and drawn work are done extemporaneously without any designs.
 Traditional songs related to topics such as wine and the mountains are accompanied by dances and the music of traditional instruments such as leather drums.

-Religion

-The majority of the Qiang adhere to a pantheistic religion involving belief in a supreme God of Heaven (Mubyasei) and a variety of gods of nature and of human affairs.
-Others, who live near the Tibetans, follow Tibetan Buddhism.
-There are as well very small minorities of Muslims.

-The Qiang worship five major gods, twelve lesser gods, some tree gods, and numerous stones were also worshiped as representatives of gods.
-A special god is also worshiped in every village and locality, who are mentioned by name in the sacred chants of the Qiang priests.
-Mubyasei, also known Abba Chi, is the supreme god of the universe and the same name is also used to refer to a male ancestor god, Abba Sei.
-In certain places, Shanwang, the mountain god, is considered to represent the supreme god.
-The Qiang people have also adopted many practices of the Taoists.